amitxv/PC-Tuning/docs/physical-setup.md

 - Tape the end of loose power cables to reduce the risk of short-circuiting components

 ## Cooling

+- Generally, the goal is to run components as close as possible to ambient temperature

 - Remove the side panels from your case or consider not using one entirely (open bench)